bdulkareem/Ense-271/readme.md

 # Github Repo

-welcome to my Girhub
+welcome to my Github
-this is where my codfe lives
+This is where my code lives
-This is a deom for ENSE 271 Lan 1
+This is a demo for ENSE 271 Lab 1